diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ## 2. Scaff10x Workflow

-The Scaff10x workflow performs two rounds of scaffolding with Scaff10x using the 10X Genomics raw reads.
-Copy the `Scaff10x 2 Rounds` workflow from the `VGP Tools` folder.
+The next step of the pipeline consist in two rounds of scaffolding using the 10X Genomics raw reads.
+To start, click the green button `+ Add Data` in your working project and search and select **VGP Tools** in the "Other Project" tab.
+Search and select the last version of the **scaffold_2_scaff10X** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.

-Select the file inputs for the first step of the workflow:
+The file inputs for the workflow are:
-* assemble_genome_fastagz: This should be the _purged_ primary contigs from Purge Haplotigs (`curated.fasta.gz`)
+* assemble_genome_fastagz: This should be the _Curated primary_ contigs **p1** from Purge Dups (`fArcCen1_p1.fasta.gz`)
 * R1 reads: Under `genomic_data/10x`, all reads containing `_R1_*.fastq`
 * R2 reads: Under `genomic_data/10x`, all reads containing `_R2_*.fastq`

-Under the first round parameters, make sure the `is_raw` parameter is specified to `True`.
-Under both round 1 and round 2 parameters you may also specify the output prefix for the output files if desired.

-In addition, specify the `Output Folder` for the workflow to `scaffolding` as before.
+In addition, specify the `Output Folder` for the workflow to `intermediates` as before.
 Launch the analysis.

 ![Configured Scaff10x workflow](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/Scaff10XRunnable.png)

 The final output of scaff10x should look like this:
 ```
-scaffolding/scaff10x/
+fArcCen1
+├── assembly_vgp_standard_1.6
+│   └── intermediates
+│       ├── falcon_unzip
+│       │   └── ...
+│       ├── fArcCen1_c1.fasta.gz
+│       ├── fArcCen1_c2.fasta.gz
+│       ├── fArcCen1_p1.fasta.gz
+│       ├── fArcCen1_q2.fasta.gz
+│       ├── purge_dups
+│       │   └── ...
+│       └── scaff10x
-├── round1
+│           ├── round1
+│           │   ├── read-BC_1.fastq.gz
+│           │   ├── read-BC_2.fastq.gz
+│           │   └── scaffolds.fasta.gz
+│           └── round2
 │               ├── read-BC_1.fastq.gz
 │               ├── read-BC_2.fastq.gz
 │               └── scaffolds.fasta.gz
-└── round2
-     ├── read-BC_1.fastq.gz
-     ├── read-BC_2.fastq.gz
-     └── scaffolds.fasta.gz
+└── genomic_data

 ```

 The output under `round2/scaffolds.fasta.gz` corresponds to `fArcCen1_s1.fasta.gz` using the VGP naming convention.

 ## 3. Bionano Hybrid Scaffolding